 Infant or Child Baptism: Before the baptism, parents will be scheduled to meet with one of our ministers about the process.
 We require that at least one parent be an active member of The First Presbyterian Church of Plymouth, Michigan (FPCP) for a baptism to be performed.
 During this meeting, parents will learn what happens during the baptism service and what they can do to make the child’s first step into the Church a joyous event.

 Youth Baptism: If a youth (8th grade or older) was not baptized as an infant or child, he or she must first become a member of the First Presbyterian Church of Plymouth, Michigan.
 They are encouraged to participate in the Confirmation Class, which is an 8-month (Sept. – May) commitment on Sunday mornings at 9:30 am, culminating in the development of a personal statement of faith, and a service where they become members of the church.
 At this time, those Communicants wishing to be baptized will take part in this sacrament as well.

 Adult Baptism: As with youth baptisms, an adult seeking to be baptized at FPCP must become a member of the First Presbyterian Church of Plymouth, Michigan.
 New Member Classes are scheduled periodically throughout the year for adults.
 This class is a single Saturday commitment, followed by a service welcoming the class to membership on the following Sunday.
 At this time, those New Members wishing to be baptized will take part in this sacrament as well.

 To Schedule a Baptism:

-If you have questions or would like to schedule a baptism, please contact our Church Information Administrator, Julie Thompson, at 734-453-6464 ext.
-115 or by email at email, to schedule time to speak with one of our ministers and complete the necessary documentation.
+If you have questions or would like to schedule a baptism, please contact our Church Information Administrator, Jenniferhollebrands at 734-453-6464 ext.
+115 or by email at email, to schedule a time to speak with one of our ministers and complete the necessary documentation.